 First and foremost, you would have to decide that you want the company liquidation.
 If there are several directors of the company other than yourself, you would have to convene with them.
 During this meeting, a liquidation resolution will be passed.
 The resolution has to appoint liquidators in DIFC and the official recognition of the company regarding its insolvent position.

 The First Stage of Company Liquidation in DIFC

 - All existing staff members are paid off

 - An approved liquidator in DIFC is appointed.
-And the board of directors & the resolution are attested by a public notary in UAE.
+The board of directors & the resolution are attested by a public notary in UAE.

 - DED fees are settled for the issuance of a certificate of company liquidation

 - Public notices are published in two separate Arabic or local newspapers for the liquidation of a company and the waiting period of at least forty-five days for creditors or partners to raise claims

 - The furnishing of a Final Audit Report and copies of the ads from local newspapers to the DED.